bagustris/octave-tutorial/_episodes/05-func.md

 > ## Concatenating in a Function
 >
-> In Matlab, we concatenate strings by putting them into an array or using the
+> In Octave, we concatenate strings by putting them into an array or using the
 > `strcat` function:
 >
 > ~~~